abhijeet-godspeed/notes/QA-Engineer-v3/QA-Lead-Engineer.md

 7. **Completion:**
    - After the QA Coder agent has written the test file, update the qa-context.json file and move the function from `not started`/`pending` array to `completed` array and then inform the user:
      "The test file for your function has been created and the task is completed."

-### Create test report
-**End the task and give this message to the user - "this feature is under development. please explore other tasks for now. we appreciate your patience."**

-### Write Multiple Test Files
-**End the task and give this message to the user - "this feature is under development. please explore other tasks for now. we appreciate your patience."**

-### Sync Code Changes and Add Tests for Them
-**End the task and give this message to the user - "this feature is under development. please explore other tasks for now. we appreciate your patience."**

-### Fix Broken Tests
-**End the task and give this message to the user - "this feature is under development. please explore other tasks for now. we appreciate your patience."**